PhilHite/21udgs/README.md

        S=Swap colours O=Clear colours/Undo
        J=Clear pixels/Undo
        X=Cut C=Copy V=Paste
-       N=Inverse Y=Rotate left U=Rotate right
+       N=Invert Y=Rotate left U=Rotate right
        W=Flip horizontally E=Flip vertically
        M=Memory address - or +
        G=Define graphics
        D=List decimal codes
        E=Edit
        K=Pick up graphics from memory
-       R=Resize grid to 5x4, 8x2 or 7x3
+       R=Resize grid to 5x4, 8x2, or 7x3
        S=Save V=Verify L=Load
        T=Print
        A=Clear grid
        Q=Quit

 There are 2 Versions:
-21udgs152   =Machine Code compiled with MCoder III 21udgs152bas=BASIC included for reference only as it is slow 1540 FOR h=1 TO dh: NEXT h
+21udgs154   =Machine Code compiled with MCoder III 21udgs154bas=BASIC included for reference only as it is slow 1540 FOR h=1 TO dh: NEXT h
 This line slows the program down for compiling
 Remove REM before compiling with MCoder III
-Delete line 10 before compiling with MCoder III (to save precious bytes of memory) Compile using a 128K Spectrum in 48K mode (again to save precious bytes of memory) Use GO TO 20 and not RUN to run the program 21udgs151bas.txt=BASIC txt file
+Delete line 10 before compiling with MCoder III (to save precious bytes of memory) Use GO TO 20 and not RUN to run the program 21udgs154bas.txt=BASIC txt file
-If you BREAK into 21udgs151, restart the program with GO TO 20
+If you BREAK into 21udgs154, restart the program with GO TO 20

 Kempston joystick emulation with the Fuse emulator on the Mac 10 PRINT IN 31: GO TO 10
 When Preferences > Set joysticks on snapshot load is ticked, Kempston joystick emulation returns IN 31 values of 255 and 56 instead of 0.
-21udgs152.szx and 21udgs152.z80 snapshots do not work as expected because the the program expects IN 31 to return 0 when the joystick is idle.
+21udgs154 code handles this fault for accurate Kempston joystick emulation.

-Kempston joystick Settings for 21udgs151.tzx Preferences > Untick Set joysticks on snapshot load Inputs > Joystick 1
+Kempston joystick settings for 21udgs154.tzx Preferences > Untick Set joysticks on snapshot load Inputs > Joystick 1
 Real device SPEED_LINK Competition Pro